JavaScript is required

 So "Rất vui được gặp anh" would be appropriate when meeting an older man, while "Rất vui được gặp chị" works for an older woman.
 Getting this right shows cultural awareness and respect, which Vietnamese people really appreciate.

-Formal variations for professional settings
+Formal variations for extra politeness

 When you're in a business meeting or formal event, you might want to sound more polished.
 Here are some formal variations: